Jacob Richman

 Music Video and Dance Video

-Designed and taught a summer session video course for middle school students at ¡City Arts!, a non-profit organization offering free after-school and summer school arts courses for underserved youth in Providence (also served as a media consultant, and was given a $15,000 budget to design a new digital media lab for the organization)
+Designed and taught a summer session video course for middle school students at ¡City Arts!, a non-profit organization offering free after-school and summer school arts courses for diverse, under-appreciated, and amazing young people in Providence (also served as a media consultant, and was given a $15,000 budget to design a new digital media lab for the organization)

 Video Stories